ABOUT THE BLOG

 We met the agent.
 We met Bellevue’s owner and chief surgeon.
 Then, coming to grips with a convoluted document en français – a legal instrument studded with antiquated verbiage about phantoms that may or may not occupy a property – we signed on the dotted line.

 Where this blog fits in: French Lessons traces the lives of Philippe and me, and our now-teenage daughter Lolo, as we quit our current hometown of Toronto every summer to dwell within the resurrected walls of Bellevue.
 We’ve spent long periods in Antibes, at one point living here for a full year.
 Now resident only during the sultry high season, we are Canadian-Americans with roots in the French Riviera.
 We’ve become part of its remarkable fabric.
 And we have stories to tell.

-What you can expect: Blog posts from our first four years at Bellevue are no longer available on this site; they will form the backbone of an upcoming book.
+What you can expect: Blog posts from our first several years at Bellevue are no longer available on this site; they will form the backbone of an upcoming book.
 Stay tuned.
 In the meantime, French Lessons will unpack the story of everyday, French life from a semi-foreign, semi-local point of view, educating and entertaining along the way.

 Consider these pages my summertime gift to you.

 ABOUT THE AUTHOR

 Who she is: Jemma Hélène (charmingly pronounced ZHE-ma el-EN by the locals)

 Where she grew up: Rockford, Illinois